sqlitecloud/docs/src/pages/docs/commands/list-info.md

 ---
 title: LIST INFO
-description: The LIST INFO command is used to retrieve general information about the server.
-To retrieve a single specific information use the GET INFO key command.
+description: The LIST INFO command retrieves general information about the server
 ---

 ## Syntax